 Who actually got the part: Leonardo DiCaprio

 While Kate Winslet heavily petitioned for the role of Rose, she also made sure DiCaprio was picked by telling Cameron that he should choose him for the film, even if she wasn't eventually cast.
 Not as much luck for poor Jeremy Sisto.
-After starring in Clueless, the young actor gave a fairly decent, less feminine take on the part of Jack.
+After starring in Clueless, the young actor gave a fairly decent, more macho take on the part of Jack.
 He lost the role but went on to star in TV shows Six Feet Under and Suburgatory.